yuansfer/yuansfer-mobile-sdk-android/README.md

 ## How to use

 * Only a few steps are required to initiate the payment.
-1. For WeChat Pay, registering WeChat API.
+> For WeChat Pay, registering WeChat API.
 ```
 WechatPayStrategy.registerApi(context, wechatAppId)
 ```
-2. After calling the Pockyt prepayment API(`/micropay/v3/prepay` or `/online/v3/secure-pay`), create a payment request.
+> After calling the Pockyt prepayment API(`/micropay/v3/prepay` or `/online/v3/secure-pay`), create a payment request.
 ```
+// AliPay request
 val request = AlipayReq(activity, payInfo)
+// WecChat Pay request
 val request = WechatPayReq(appId, partnerId, prepayId, packageValue, nonceStr, timeStamp, sign)
+// Drop-in request
 val request = DropInReq(activity, authorization, dropInRequest)
+// Card request
 val request = CardReq(activity, authorization, card, true)
 ...
 ```
-3. The payment request is then passed to the `PockytPay` class to initiate the payment.
+> The payment request is then passed to the `PockytPay` class to initiate the payment.
 ```
 // For WeChat Pay
 PockytPay.alipayPay.requestPay(AlipayReq(activity, payInfo)) {